Balboa Island, Newport Beach: Creation by dredging, 1906-1941

 Balboa isle owners struggled for years with poor roads, flimsy sidewalks, sewers that poured directly into the bay, and a wall so inadequate that homes were regularly flooded by high tides.
 By 1911, discouragement permeated the island, and owners left, tired of inadequate services.
 Neglected homes dotted the island, and lot prices fell to as little as $325.
-Still optimistic, Collins held an extravagant Fourth of July celebration in 1914.
+Collins held an extravagant Fourth of July celebration in 1914.
 He distributed 8,000 brochures nationwide as well as promoting locally.
-He was successful, and thousands came to enjoy races, tours, food, and parades.
+Thousands came to enjoy races, tours, food, and parades.
 Lots began selling again.
-Before long, Collins had sold 700 Balboa Island lots, establishing it as one of Newport Harbor's favorite residential and recreational areas.
+Before long, Collins had sold 700 Balboa Island lots.

 The island grew slowly at first, but in 1916, it became part of the City of Newport Beach.
 In 1918 the Balboa Island Improvement Association was started.
 The BIIA was a motivating force in working with the City on bulkhead repair, ferry service, a sewer system, water, gas, electricity, paved streets and sidewalks, and street lighting.

 In those early days of 1919, water for the Island came from the famous "Wooden Water Tower" built on Agate Street, removed in 1929.
 In 1920, Park Avenue was the only paved road on the Island.
 People had outhouses behind their houses as there was no sewer, and some buried their trash in vacant lots.
 In 1920, a gas utility came to the Island providing heating, cooking, and lights.